nodejs/node/doc/api/util.md

 ```

 Please note that `util.inspect()` is a synchronous method that is mainly
 intended as a debugging tool.
-It's maximum output length is limited to 128 MB
+Its maximum output length is limited to 128 MB and
-and input values that result in output bigger than that will not be inspected
+input values that result in output bigger than that will not be inspected fully.
-fully.
-Such values can have a significant performance overhead that can block
+Such values can have a significant performance overhead that can block the event
-the event loop for a significant amount of time.
+loop for a significant amount of time.

 ### Customizing `util.inspect` colors